 Published On:22 Aug,2016

-The world’s tallest mountains are some of the most majestic and beautiful things that one can be blessed enough to witness in their lifetime.
+Top 10 Highest Mountains are some of the most majestic and beautiful things that one can be blessed enough to witness in their lifetime.
 They are all located in Asia and each reach an altitude of over 8000 meters above sea level.

 10. Annapurna I (8091m/26545ft)

-Annapurna I is the tenth highest mountain in the world that lies in the north-central part of Nepal Himalayas.
+Annapurna I is the tenth highest mountain among the Top 10 Highest Mountains in the world that lies in the north-central part of Nepal Himalayas.
 Annapurna is indeed one of the most beautiful peaks in this planet.
 Annapurna offers some of the most popular trekking and expeditions in the world and has been touted as one of the best travel destinations in the world.
 Interestingly, Annapurna I was the very first 8000 meter peak to be climbed.
 Annapurna was first successfully scaled by Maurice Herzog and Louis Lachenal in 3rd of June, 1950.
 The Annapurna summit was the highest summit attained on Earth for three years until the first successful ascent of Mount Everest.
 As of the statistics till 2012, Annapurna I has the greatest fatality rate of all 14 highest eight thousanders.

 9. Nanga Parbat (8126m/26660ft)

-Nanga Parbat (Naked Mountain) is the ninth highest mountain in the world that has been known to be notoriously difficult to climb.
+Nanga Parbat (Naked Mountain) is the ninth highest mountain among the Top 10 Highest Mountains in the world that has been known to be notoriously difficult to climb.
 It was so named because of some of its extremely steep slopes that are bereft of vegetation and snow.
 Nanga Parbat is not a single peak but 20 kilometers long series of peaks and ridges culminating in an enormous ice crest of 8126 meters.
 It’s the western anchor of the Himalayas and westernmost of all eight thousanders.
 The popular Indus River skirts around Nanga Parbat before it debouches into the plains of Pakistan.
 Nanga Parbat is located in the Gilgit-Baltistan region of Pakistan.
 In early and mid-20th century, numerous mountaineering deaths lent it the nickname Killer Mountain.
 It’s never been climbed in winter.
 Until the first successful ascent was made by Austrian climber Hermann Buhl in 3rd of July, 1953, Nanga Parbat has always been associated with tragedies and tribulations.

 8. Mount Manaslu (8163m/26781ft)

-Manaslu, the eighth highest mountain in the world, is another stunning mountain lying at the edge of one of the most secluded Himalayan valleys: Kali Gandaki River Valley in the central western Nepal Himalayas.
+Manaslu, the eighth highest mountain among the Top 10 Highest Mountains in the world, is another stunning mountain lying at the edge of one of the most secluded Himalayan valleys: Kali Gandaki River Valley in the central western Nepal Himalayas.
 In 1953, a Japanese team made the very first attempt to Manaslu but it was only in 1956 that the first successful ascent was made.
 Actually, all the tree peaks of Manaslu were first summited by the Japanese and they always take great pride in their adventures in Manaslu.
 Manaslu region, in recent years offers a variety of trekking options, most of which are found to be increasingly popular trips.

 7. Mount Dhaulagiri (8167m/26795ft)